stanford-policylab/opp/py/data_readme_template.md

-  we have an oustanding inquiry as to what evidencefound refers to; similarly, weaponsfound is sometimes true when contrabandfound is false and vice versa, so it's unclear whether the contraband is weapons or not, so for now we leave out contraband_weapons and have another outstanding inquiry; in sum, contraband_found is true when contrabandfound is true and false when nothingfound is true
+  we have an oustanding inquiry as to what evidencefound refers to; similarly, weaponsfound is sometimes true when contrabandfound is false and vice versa, so it's unclear whether the contraband is weapons or not, so for now we leave out contraband_weapons and have another outstanding inquiry
-- search_conducted is true when any one of objectsearched (pedestrian stops), contrabandfound, evidencefound, weaponsfound, and nothingfound (vehicular stops) is not NA; all these are passed on as raw__*
 - if a search was conducted and the stop type was vehicular (pedestrian stops don't provide search outcomes) and contrabandfound was NA, we set contraband_found to false, otherwise we use the value in the contrabandfound field.
 We do this under the assumption that false and NA for contraband_found are equivalent when a search occured, i.e. an officer conducted a search and either found nothing or recorded nothing
+- search_conducted is true when any one of objectsearched (pedestrian stops), contrabandfound, evidencefound, weaponsfound, and nothingfound (vehicular stops) is not NA; all these are passed on as raw_*
 - Sex and gender do not match 73% of the time in pedestrian data, and race and ethnicity mismatch often as well.
-In both cases, if sex != gender or race != ethnicity, we set the value to NA, otherwise we coalesce(sex, gender) or coalesce(race, ethnicity) [this keeps values when one is NA but the other isn't]; we pass through all the raw values as raw__*
+In both cases, if sex != gender or race != ethnicity, we set the value to NA, otherwise we coalesce(sex, gender) or coalesce(race, ethnicity) [this keeps values when one is NA but the other isn't]; we pass through all the raw values as raw_*
-- There are 4 zone-related columns in the raw data: zone, zone_division, policezone, and officerzone; we pass them through as raw__*
+- There are 4 zone-related columns in the raw data: zone, zone_division, policezone, and officerzone; we pass them through as raw_*
 - The data is deduplicated on raw columns stop_date, stopstart, stopend, address, officer_id, and person_id, reducing the number of rows by ~21.1%
 - violation represents raw column crimedescription